barend/couch-docs-maven-plugin/README.md

  * Detect design documents in CouchDB that aren't in the source code and offer to keep or delete them, or fail the build.
- * Add includes and excludes glob patterns to the configuration.
  * Take advantage of Maven 3's encrypted credential store.

 [apache2]: http://www.apache.org/licenses/LICENSE-2.0